|Nutritional Guidelines (per serving)|

 - Cinnamon sugar

-Place squash halves, seasoned cut side up, in the prepared pan.
+Place the squash halves with the seasoned cut side up in the prepared pan.

 Roast the squash for 45 minutes to 1 hour, or until the squash is tender and can be easily pricked with a fork or skewer.

 Serve halves immediately or scoop the squash out into a serving dish and discard the skin.